ceford/cefjdemos-data-jdm-help/articles/fr/components/components-version-history.md

 versions.
 Check the check box for the versions you wish to delete and the click on the Delete button.
 Note that this does *not* delete the item being edited.
 It only deletes the version history for the item.

-## Related Information

-To set the options for Version History, click on the Options button for the desired component.